ceciliamoura/Health-Insurance-Analysis/README.md

 Final recommendation: The complex interplay between BMI, age and smoking suggests that random forest modeling would be suitable for the next phase of this project.

+**This is an educational project, developed to fullfill achievement 6.7 of the Data Analysis program of Career Foundry.
+Data used here was downloaded from Kaggle [here](https://www.kaggle.com/datasets/mirichoi0218/insurance?resource=download) in October of 2025.**